B3TRBite/B3TRBite/README.md

 🌟 Hey!
-I’m Omkar Kashmire, exploring the realms of cybersecurity, Python, and IT Fundamentals.
+I’m Omkar Kashmire, exploring the realms of cybersecurity.

 🚀 **Current Focus:**
 - Developing skills in Python for cybersecurity applications